meramiha/test-result-aggregator/README.md

 # Test Runs Results Aggregation

-Implementation of a (pet) test results aggregator using C++ and ncurses libray.
+Implementation of a (toy) test results aggregator using C++ and ncurses libray.

 ## Functionality
 `aggregator` can disply your tests results, filter them by keywords and sort.